-They follow the general rule, returning $\frac{YES}{NO}$ in RUN mode, and skipping a program line if false in a program.
+They follow the general rule, returning YES / NO in RUN mode, and skipping a program line if false in a program.
 Their criteria are self-explanatory for the first three.
 These functions come very handy to reduce program steps and improve the legibility of the FOCAL programs.

-- X > = Y? compares the values in the X and Y registers, skipping one line if false. - X>=0? compares with zero the value in the X register, skipping one line if false.
+- X>=Y? compares the values in the X and Y registers, skipping one line if false. - X>=0? compares with zero the value in the X register, skipping one line if false.

 These functions are arguably "missing" on the mainframe set; a fact partially corrected with the indirect comparison functions of the CX model (X>=NN?), but unfortunately not quite the same.
+On the other hand they work as two standard comparisions in series, like X#0? followed by X>0?

 - X=1? is a quick and simple way to check whether the value in X equals one.
 As usual, program execution skips one step if the answer is false. - X=YR? establishes the comparison of the rounded values of both X and Y, according to the current decimal digits set in the calculator.
 Use it to reduce the computing time (albeit at a loss of precision) when the algorithms have slow convergence or show oscillating results for larger number of decimals. - INT? and FRC? are two more test functions which criteria is the integer or fractional nature of the number in X. Having them available comes very handy for decision branching in FOCAL programs.
-The Fractions section of the module is the natural placement for them. - EVEN? and ODD?
-Test the divisibility by 2 of the number in X, i.e. whether it is an even or an odd number.
+The Fractions section of the module is the natural placement for them. - EVEN? and ODD? test the divisibility by 2 of the number in X, i.e. whether it is an even or an odd number.
 For non-integer values the fractional part will be ignored in the test. - ZOUT has been used in FOCAL programs in the SandMath, Its most interesting features are perhaps displaying integer values (in either real or imaginary parts) without any decimals; as well as omitting them when equal to zero (showing "Z=0" if both are null).